Microsoft deal to buy Activision can go forward, US judge says | Business

 Microsoft deal to buy Activision can go forward, US judge says

+Corley's decision is another setback in the Biden administration's efforts to step up antitrust enforcement efforts.
+The U.S. court in San Francisco gave the FTC until Friday to appeal the judge's decision.

 FTC spokesperson Douglas Farrar said the antitrust regulator was "disappointed in this outcome given the clear threat this merger poses to open competition in cloud gaming, subscription services, and consoles.
 In the coming days we'll be announcing our next step to continue our fight to preserve competition and protect consumers."
-Microsoft shares edged lower.
+Microsoft President Brad Smith said on Tuesday that the company was "grateful" for the "quick and thorough" decision.
+He also tweeted that his focus would now be on Britain.
+"While we ultimately disagree with the CMA's concerns, we are considering how the transaction might be modified in order to address those concerns in a way that is acceptable to the CMA."

+RBC Capital Markets analyst Rishi Jaluria said the deal would make Microsoft the third-biggest gaming company in the world and "the market clearly did not expect that and hence why Activision stock is up 11% right now."
+At issue in the Microsoft-Activision deal is leadership in a gaming market whose sales are expected to increase by 36% over the next four years to $321 billion, according to a PwC estimate.
+While much of the testimony in the recent trial focused on "Call of Duty," Activision produces other bestsellers like "World of Warcraft," "Diablo" and the mobile game "Candy Crush Saga."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)